 \subsubsection{Recruitment}

-Our research study recruited students from two computer science classes at a large research-centric North American institution, per our approved Human Subjects research protocol.
-The first course is a CS1 course that primarily enrolls first- and second-year students who have some prior programming experience before the course.
-The 10-week course is taught in the Java programming language and covers topics such as variables, conditionals, arrays, recursion, and basic object-oriented programming.
-This CS1 class requires students to implement test cases and pass hidden tests for programming assignments.
-The second course is an advanced Software Engineering (SWE) course that focuses on how to comprehend, manage, and contribute to legacy code bases.
-Students who are enrolled in this course are primarily students in their final year of their degree and have already completed the core software engineering class in which they learn about AGILE development and create a mobile or web application from scratch in a team.
+We recruited students from two computer science courses at a large research-intensive North American university, under an approved Human Subjects protocol.
+The first course (CS1) primarily enrolls first- and second-year students with some prior programming experience.
+This 10-week Java course covers variables, conditionals, arrays, recursion, and basic object-oriented programming.
+The second course, an advanced Software Engineering (SWE) class, emphasizes understanding, managing, and contributing to legacy codebases.
+It primarily serves final-year students who have completed the core software engineering course, where they learn AGILE development and build mobile or web applications from scratch in a team setting.